ubco-cmps/data301_course/about/syllabus.md

 ### Want to know more about my teaching philosophy ?

-For a detailed description of my teaching philosophy and values (including a list of references and citations), you can [read it here](https://firas.moosvi.com/cv/teaching-philosophy/).
-Here are the key principles I intend to apply in this class:
+Here are the key principles of my teaching philosophy and my values that I intend to apply in this class:

 1. Student learning is vastly improved through active learning.
 1. Effective teaching is inclusive teaching.